UGC NET Comparative Study of Religions 2026, Exam Analysis, Eligibility, Syllabus PDF

-The UGC NET Comparative Study of Religions 2025 is a national-level exam conducted by the National Testing Agency (NTA) to evaluate candidates aspiring for careers in academics and research focused on world religions.
+UGC NET Comparative Study of Religions 2026 is a national-level exam conducted by the National Testing Agency (NTA) to evaluate candidates aspiring for careers in academics and research focused on world religions.
 It is specifically designed to test in-depth knowledge of religious philosophies, historical traditions, and interfaith discourse.
 Candidates qualifying this exam become eligible for Assistant Professor positions and Junior Research Fellowship (JRF) in Indian universities and research institutes.
+The exam has officially concluded for December session of 2025 in 3 January 2026 in shift 2.

 What is UGC NET Comparative Study of Religions?